 - Explain acronyms and jargon.

-- Power robbers such as "I hope," "I guess," "maybe" and "probably" undermine credibility.
+- Use powerful words; power robbers to avoid are phrases like, "I hope," "I guess," "maybe" and "probably" which undermine your credibility.

 - Cell phones: Never take/make calls or check texts during meetings or when having a face-to-face conversation with someone at work.
 If it's an emergency phone call, however, you may say, "Excuse me, but I need to take this call," and step out of the room to hold your conversation in private.
 Don't hold private conversations at work unless you are on your break, and do so in a private area.

-- Telephone: Always answer the phone in a positive tone of voice.
-If scheduling an appointment, double-check spelling of name, dates, and times by repeating this information to the caller or person you're calling.
+- Telephone: Always answer the phone in a positive tone of voice, introducing yourself and the organization you're representing.
+If you're recording a message or information, double-check spelling of name, dates, and times by repeating this information to the caller.

-- Conference Calls: When conducting a conference call including several people, introduce everyone present to the person you are calling.
+- Conference calls/speaker phone: When conducting a conference call including several people, introduce everyone present to the person you are calling.

-- Voicemail: When leaving someone a message, say your name and number slowly at the beginning and again at the end.
-And, on your office phone voicemail, if you'll be out of the office for a few days, change your message to reflect this.
-Don't forget to update it when you return!
+- Voicemail: When leaving someone a message, say your name and reason for calling clearly.
+On your office phone voicemail, if you'll be out of the office for a few days, change your message to reflect this.
+Don't forget to update it when you return.
 Also, make sure your personal voicemail (for example, on your cell phone) is professional as well.